girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 comparable to a mechanical keyboard.
 Low latency specialized circuits are not covered in this guide.

-You can think of [Optical switches][optical-switch-makers] as apertures through which infra-red (IR) light (from LED) is allowed to pass through and shine on a phototransistor (PT).
+You can think of optical switches as apertures through which infra-red (IR) light (from LED) is allowed to pass through and shine on a phototransistor (PT).
 When switch is pressed the aperture window closes and stops the light from being irradiated on PT.
 PT generates current